mthaak/haskell-parser/README.md

 string.
 Each line containing a pragma is replaced by an empty line.
 The processed lines and the separate pragmas are returned.

-The pragmas are not utilized at the moment (though they could in a more advanced parser implementation).
+The pragmas are not utilized at the moment (though they could be in a more advanced parser implementation).
 Only the prescanned code feeds into the next step.

 ### 2. Lexer